siouan/frontend-gradle-plugin/README.md

 Design of the plugin's tasks running a [Node.js][nodejs]/[npm][npm]/[npx][npx]/[Yarn][yarn] command (e.g. `assembleFrontend` task) rely on the assumption the `package.json` file contains all definitions of the frontend build actions, and is the single resource defining how to build the frontend, execute unit tests, lint source code, run a development server, publish artifacts...
-Our recommendation is to keep these definitions in this file, in the `scripts` section, and avoid as much as possible using the plugin's `*Script` properties to run complex commands.
-Keep the frontend build definitions in one place, and let everyone easily find out where they are located.
+We recommend to keep these definitions in this file, in the `scripts` section, and avoid as much as possible using the plugin's `*Script` properties to run complex commands.
+Keep the frontend build definitions in one place, and let everyone easily finds out where they are located.
 In an ideal situation, these properties shall all have a value such as `run <script-name>`, and nothing more.
 For example:

 ```groovy